Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Numerical Instability in the UKF

 In scenarios where the system dimension $n_{\bx} > 3$, the suggested value of $\ka$ in~\cite{JulieU-1997-UKF}, i.e., $\ka = 3 - n_{\bx}$, results in a negative value for $\ka$.
 This introduces challenges to the \ac{ukf} algorithm.
 First, the central sigma point $\bcX_{0}$, which represents the mean, will have a negative weight $W_{0} < 0$.
 This means that the central point, which is typically considered more important and carries a higher weight, is assigned a negative weight.
 Second, estimating the covariance matrix can become problematic as it may lose positive semi-definiteness~\cite{JulieU-1997-UKF}.
 This loss of positive semi-definiteness can result in numerical instability of the \ac{ukf} algorithm~\cite{Arasaratnam-2009-CKF}.
 These considerations highlight the need to address the implications of negative $\ka$ values on the stability and accuracy of the \ac{ukf} algorithm in high-dimensional systems.

 To address the stability of an integration rule, the absolute values of the integration rule weights must be summed to unity.
 This condition ensures that the integration rule is completely stable~\cite{Genz-1996-Rule_stable}.
 Applying this stability measure to the weights of the \ac{ukf} algorithm identifies numerical instability issues that pose challenges to the algorithm.
-The stability factor can be computed as
+The stability factor